spiffcs/.vim/README.md

 ```

 Note that new commits to plugins create uncommitted changes in the main repository.
-Thus, after any updates in the submodules, you need to commit the main repository as well:
+After any updates in the submodules, you need to commit the main repository as well:
 ```
 cd ~/.vim
 git commit -am "Updated plugins."